How to Increase Reviews Fast (Without Begging) | GenM AI Answers

 Template 1 — Immediate ask

-SMS / EMAIL
+SMS / Email

 Hi {FirstName} — quick favor.
 If you have 30 seconds, would you leave an honest review about your experience with {BusinessName}?
-Here’s the link: {ReviewLink}

 Copied.

-Template 2 — Follow-up (24–48 hours)
+Template 2 — Follow-up

 Hi {FirstName} — just circling back.
-If you’re willing, an honest review helps a lot and helps others choose confidently.
-Here’s the link again: {ReviewLink}
+If you are willing, an honest review helps a lot and helps others choose confidently.

 Copied.

-Template 3 — Final nudge (day 5–7)
+Template 3 — Final nudge

 Hi {FirstName} — last quick reminder.
-If you’d still be open to leaving a review, here’s the link: {ReviewLink} Either way, thank you again for choosing {BusinessName}.
+If you would still be open to leaving a review, here is the link: {ReviewLink}

 Copied.